 Populate Data in Blazor Maps Component

-This section explains how to populate data inputs and provide it to the Maps component.
+This section explains how to supply data inputs and provide them to the Maps component.

 Geometry types

 GeoJSON data contains geometry objects with properties such as geometry types and coordinates.
-The geometry types are the values present in the geometry objects of the GeoJSON data that specify the type of shape to be rendered, as well as the coordinates that help to draw the shape’s boundary line.
-The supportive geometry types are:
+Geometry types specify the shape to render, and coordinates define the shape’s boundary.
+The supported geometry types are:

 Shape data

-The shape data collection describes geographical shape information that is available in GeoJSON format.
-The Map shapes are rendered with this data.
-The custom shapes such as seat selection in bus, seat selection in a cricket stadium and more useful information can be also added as ShapeData in the MapsLayer.
+The shape data collection describes geographic shape information in GeoJSON format.
+Map shapes are rendered from this data.
+Custom shapes, such as seat selections in a bus or a cricket stadium, can also be added as ShapeData in the MapsLayer.

 Data source

-The DataSource property is used to represent statistical data in the Maps component, and it accepts a collection of values as input.
-For example, a list of objects as input can be provided to the data source.
-This data source will be used to color the map, display data labels, and display tooltip, among other things.
+The DataSource property represents statistical data for the Maps component and accepts a collection of values.
+For example, a list of objects can be provided.
+This data source is used to color shapes, display data labels, show tooltips, and more.

-The data source is populated with list of objects relative to shape data.
-In the following example, PopulationDetails can be used as data source in Maps.
+The data source is populated with a list of objects related to the shape data.
+In the following example, PopulationDetails is used as the data source for Maps.

 @code{